Getting Started

 macOS

-Download Codex-0.2.0.dmg from the releases page.
+Download the latest DMG from the releases page.
 Open it, drag Codex to Applications.
 The app is notarized — Gatekeeper will pass it clean.

 iOS